Yinwhe/ruf-audit/README.md

 cargo build
 ```

+We also need database here...(TODO)

+## Usages
-And please use cli rather than `cargo run` to use this tools:
+Please use cli rather than `cargo run` to use this tools:
 ```bash
 ruf_audit # Please run this cli in the root of crates
 ```